boolean-uk/csharp-cloud-aws-day-2/README.md

 # My progress
--Made the EC2 resource and got it running
+- Made the EC2 resource and got it running
--Connected to it and insalled the .NET SDK and Nginx -Started Nginx service
+- Connected to it and insalled the .NET SDK and Nginx
+- Started Nginx service
--Got stuck at trying to copy over files from host machine.
+- Got stuck at trying to copy over files from host machine.

 # C# Cloud AWS - Day Two